Pioneer Hockey History

 The 2000s

-By now, the face of high school hockey was changing.
+By 2000, the face of high school hockey was changing.
 No longer was the state tournament field almost identical from year to year.
 Up and coming suburban and outstate programs created unforeseen parity and competition.
-Still, some things don’t change; Hill-Murray and White Bear matchups continue to be as passionate as ever, despite the teams not playing in the same conference after 2001 when Hill-Murray entered the new Classic Suburban.
+Still, some things don’t change; Hill-Murray and White Bear matchups continued to be as passionate as ever, despite the teams not playing in the same conference after 2001 when Hill-Murray entered the new Classic Suburban.

-Copyright 2008 hmpioneers.net
+Copyright 1999-2024 hmpioneers.net